microsoft/CNTK/contrib/Python/doc/concepts.rst

 There is some freedom in which order to map the array elements.
 Two typical mappings are *row-major order* and *column-major order*.

-For two dimensional arrays (matrices) consecutive elements of the rows of the array are contiguous in memory; in column-major order, consecutive elements of the columns are contiguous.
+For two dimensional arrays (matrices) with *row-major order* consecutive elements of the rows of the array are contiguous in memory; in column-major order, consecutive elements of the columns are contiguous.

 For example the matrix